denis-tsariov/NYCComplaints/FinalReview.md

 1. Motivation - why this taxonomy was built
 2. Each taxonomy category
-   a.
-Definition
+    1. Definition
-   b.
-Examples (positive and negative)
+    2. Examples (positive and negative)
-   c.
-Edge cases (what's in, but might not look like it; what's out, but might look like it)
+    3. Edge cases (what's in, but might not look like it; what's out, but might look like it)

 ## HW11 - Automated Data Annotation